Jump to section

 Process auditing is one of the easiest ways to firmly commit to a practice that improves quality, engagement, and customer satisfaction rates.
 Best of all, it’s objective, unbiased, and measurable.

-Some of the benefits of process audits include:
+To summarize, some of the key benefits of process audits include:

 - Improved quality and safety